 Alternate Route One: Ditch the preprinted spelling book and create a personal spelling notebook.
 Using a preprinted spelling book was very discouraging for my struggling spellers.
 Who wants to “fail” their spelling test week after week?
 So every year, my student created his/her own spelling workbook.
 I use a sewn composition book which prevents lost pages.
 It becomes a personal year-long spelling reference book.

-Alternate Route Two: Every year, write and review the spelling rules on the first seven pages.
-I use the Writing Road to Reading (Meets International Dyslexia Association Standards) list of spelling rules.
+Alternate Route Two: Write and review the spelling rules on the first seven pages every year.

 Alternate Route Three: Learn and review the 70 phonograms.
-Again, I use the Writing Road to Reading phonogram list.
-I test and retest using flashcards every day.
+Again, use All About Spelling test and retest using flashcards every day.
 The most troubling phonograms are placed on the student’s personal phonogram list of 5-10 phonograms with a corresponding word example.
 These are practiced daily by saying and writing the sound.
 My student also listens to me say the sound and writes it.
 It takes about ten minutes.
-I change out this list weekly.
+I change this list weekly.

 Alternate Route Four: The Student’s Personal Spelling List